 All visitors are asked to respect this place made sacred through tragic loss and observe the rules at all times.
 Please also review the complete visitor rules and regulations here.

 Equipment and photography

-All filming equipment, including tripods, must remain at least 15 feet from the names panels of the Memorial reflecting pools and at least 20 feet from the Memorial Museum entrance and exit.
-Tripods, boom audio and flash photography are prohibited inside the Memorial Museum.
+All filming equipment, including tripods, must remain at least 10 feet from the names panels of the Memorial reflecting pools and at least 20 feet from the Memorial Museum entrance and exit.
+Crews must not block visitor access to the names panels.
+Boom audio and flash photography are prohibited inside the Memorial Museum.
 All photography is prohibited in the historical exhibition and the memorial exhibition, unless specifically permitted by communications department staff.

 Interviews of employees, volunteers or visitors inside the Memorial Museum are not permitted unless prior arrangements have been made through the communications department.

-Media outlets working at the 9/11 Memorial and Museum are solely responsible for obtaining rights to use images of visitors.
+Media outlets working at the 9/11 Memorial & Museum are solely responsible for obtaining rights to use images of visitors.